termux/termux-packages/docs/BUILD.md

 - SYSV semaphores is not supported by the kernel.
 Use unnamed POSIX semaphores instead (named semaphores are unimplemented).

+- Starting from Android 8, a [Seccomp](https://android-developers.googleblog.com/2017/07/seccomp-filter-in-android-o.html) was enabled for applications.
+Seccomp forbids usage of some system calls which results in crash with `Bad system call` errors.

+- Starting from Android 8, programs cannot use `tcsetattr()` with `TCSAFLUSH` parameter due to SELinux.
+Use `TCSANOW` instead.

+- Starting from Android 9, [Seccomp](https://android-developers.googleblog.com/2017/07/seccomp-filter-in-android-o.html) began to block `setuid()`-related system calls.
+Since Termux is primarily for single-user non-root usage, setuid/setgid functionality is discouraged anyway.

 ### dlopen() and RTLD&#95;&#42; flags

 &lt;dlfcn.h&gt; declares